-In 2024, following the General Election and a change in government, there was a manifesto pledge to increase house building over the course of the Parliament and a reintroduction of housing targets.
-To enable this, the new government has made changes to the National Planning Policy Framework (NPPF), (December 2024) Changes to the NPPF include
+In 2024, following the General Election and a change in Government, there was a manifesto pledge to increase house building over the course of the Parliament and a reintroduction of housing targets.
+To enable this, the new government proposes to make changes to the National Planning Policy Framework (NPPF), and a consultation was launched.
+Proposed changes to the NPPF include